Professor Tony Signal and Professor Barry Scott are awarded emeritus titles in recognition of their service to the university.

 Professor Emeritus Tony Signal

-Professor Signal has made significant and sustained contributions to his discipline of physics over a 32-year period and is highly regarded by his peers.
+Professor Emeritus Tony Signal has made significant and sustained contributions to his discipline of physics over a 32-year period and is highly regarded by his peers.
 He has established himself as a leading theoretical physicist in the areas of nuclear and particle physics, with a special emphasis on deep inelastic scattering and quantum chromo-dynamics.

-In recognition of his contributions, he was made a Fellow of the New Zealand Insitute of Physics in 2004, and was awarded the NZ Science and Technology Bronze Medal the following year by the Royal Society of New Zealand Te Apārangi.
+In recognition of his contributions, he was made a Fellow of the New Zealand Institute of Physics in 2004, and was awarded the NZ Science and Technology Bronze Medal the following year by the Royal Society of New Zealand Te Apārangi.

 Professor Signal began as a lecturer in 1990, before rising through the ranks to Professor, which he held up to his retirement.
 He also served the university in many different roles, including on the University Council, Academic Board, and as Academic Dean Science.

 Head of School of Natural Sciences Professor Jamie Quinton, says Professor Signal has contributed to Massey for over three decades.
-“The Emeritus Professor honour is well deserved and recognises his keenness to continue to contribute to the teaching and research activities with the College of Sciences over his time with us.
+“The Professor Emeritus honour is well deserved and recognises his keenness to continue to contribute to the teaching and research activities with the College of Sciences over his time with us.
 Tony has been a high achiever throughout his whole academic life, and this was typified in his being promoted from Senior Lecturer straight to Professor in 2002.
 But his connection with Massey started with his first-class honour’s degree in 1985.
 After successful doctoral and post-doctoral experiences overseas, he returned to Massey, where he became a longstanding and influential Massey citizen.
 He is held in high esteem but his colleagues who all wish to continue to work with him in his new role as his expertise is of great value to all.”